Radiculopathy Treatment Options for Those Living with Pinched Nerve Pain

 University Hospitals offers a comprehensive range of advanced spinal radiculopathy treatment techniques so patients with this condition can find pain relief and improved quality of life.
 Radiculopathy is a condition of compressed nerves in the spine that can cause pain and numbness.
-At UH, we have innovative treatment options through clinical trials that offer therapies which are not widely available elsewhere.
+At UH, we offer innovative radiculopathy treatment options through clinical trials that include therapies that are not widely available elsewhere.

 Types of Radiculopathy

 A nerve root is a nerve that leaves the spinal cord to branch out to other parts of the body.
 When a nerve root becomes pinched or irritated, a condition known as radiculopathy arises.
 In most cases, radiculopathy is caused by the following degenerative conditions that result from wear and tear on the spine:

 - Herniated disc: Also known as a slipped or ruptured disc, a herniated disc occurs when one or more of the soft pads between the spinal bones rupture.

 - Sciatica: Pain that radiates along the sciatic nerve to the back of your thigh and into your leg is referred to as sciatica.